xchapter7x/y-assembly/README.md

 `version`: and integer value representing the compatibility of the assembly record

+`expand_aliases`: this will expand anchors and aliases in the output files (not dry but pure yaml)

 `base`: the base file, where all others are appended or modify (can be url or local file)

 `output`: where the output of the assembly operation will go (must be local)